RadeonOpenCompute/ROCm_Documentation/InstallGuide.rst

 sudo sh -c 'echo deb [arch=amd64] http://repo.radeon.com/rocm/apt/debian/ xenial main > /etc/apt/sources.list.d/rocm.list'
 ```

-The gpg key might change, so it may need to be updated when installing a new
-release.
-The current rocm.gpg.key is not avialable in a standard key ring distribution,
-but has the following sha1sum hash:
+The gpg key might change, so it may need to be updated when installing a new release.
+If the key signature verification is failed while update, please re-add the key from ROCm apt repository.
+The current rocm.gpg.key is not avialable in a standard key ring distribution, but has the following sha1sum hash:

-f0d739836a9094004b0a39058d046349aacc1178  rocm.gpg.key
+f7f8147431c75e505c58a6f3a3548510869357a6 rocm.gpg.key

 Install or Update
 --------------------------------------